 - Access to lectures on ethics, communications, laboratory safety, and other select topics.

-- The opportunity to participate in a research symposium, at which undergraduate researchers give a 15-minute oral presentation and poster presentation describing their work and results to the CNT community.
+- The opportunity to participate in an end-of-summer research symposium, at which undergraduate researchers give oral presentations and poster presentations describing their work and results to the CNT community.

-- Housing on the host university campus (at no cost to the REU student).
+- Housing on the University of Washington (Seattle) campus (at no cost to the REU student).

 If you have additional questions about the REU program, please contact Dr. Eric Chudler, CNT Education Director.